JacksonBurns/astartes/README.md

 > }

 ## Contributing & Developer Notes
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on installing `astartes` for development and making a contribution.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on installing `astartes` for development, making a contribution, and general guidance on the design of `astartes`.